-3.4 Dynamical evolution
+3.4.
+Dynamical evolution

-All the data obtained from the observational campaign will be analyzed in the future to foster an improved synergy between dynamical modeling and real measurements.
-Here, we will give a first insight on the description that is possible to provide.
-The available TLE series from the JSPOC/NORAD database [11] cover a significant timespan and it is possible to recognize the main features of the long-term effects due to lunisolar gravitational perturbations, that are, as widely recognized, the dominant perturbations acting on HEO orbits.
+The exhaustive Two-Line Elements (TLE) series, available from the JSPOC/NORAD database [11], cover the full lifespan of the 43 orbiting Molniya survivors.
+This unique historic record, in synergy with theoretical modeling of orbital dynamics [16], allowed us to assess in fine detail the main features of the long-term effects due to lunisolar gravitational perturbations, that are, as widely recognized, the dominant perturbations acting on HEO orbits.
 The second dominant effect on Molniyas' orbital dynamics is certainly the drag, but only when the perigee altitude attains a low enough value.
-Preliminary analysis shows that this value can be set to 200 km.
+Preliminary analysis shows that this value can be set to 250 km.
 Recall that due to the high eccentricity and the frozen orbit configuration, the time fraction spent at the perigee is always relatively small.

-Focusing on the perigee altitude, it is possible to highlight different periodic components, in particular one of about 7 years and another of about 22 years, the exact value depending on the specific initial conditions of the satellite orbit.
+Focusing on the perigee altitude, it is possible to highlight different periodic components on timescales of roughly 7-8 years and their multiples, the exact value depending on the specific initial conditions of the satellite orbit.
 In the long term, the third-body effect varies the eccentricity, inclination, longitude of the ascending node Ω and argument of perigee ω , but not the semi-major axis.
-Thus, as long as the atmospheric drag does not come into play, the minima and maxima that can be noticed in the behavior of the perigee altitude correspond to the maxima and minima in eccentricity, respectively.
+Thus, as long as the atmospheric drag does not come into play, the minima and maxima that can be no-